Build a Support Team

 Fighting depression requires a team approach.

-As men we often feel we should be able to handle whatever life throws at us on our own, but some problems are best dealt with as a team.
+As men, we often feel we should be able to handle whatever life throws at us on our own, but some problems are best dealt with as a team.
 Recovering from depression becomes much easier – and more effective – when we bring other people to our side.

-When we’re struggling with symptoms like depressed mood, lack of concentration, and low energy, talking with anyone may seem like the last thing we want to do, but we have to resist the urge to pull away and isolate ourselves.
+When we’re struggling with symptoms like depressed mood, lack of concentration, and low energy, talking with someone may seem like the last thing we want to do, but we have to resist the urge to pull away and isolate ourselves.

 There are several options for reaching out, and the more ways we can, the better.